Gresik Regency: History

 Initially the Gresik region was part of the Surabaya Regency.
-In 1974, the Central Government issued PP No. 38 of 1974.
-All government activities began to be gradually transferred to Gresik and the name changed to Gresik Regency with a center of activity in Gresik town.
-Also in 1974 the Indonesian government made Gresik, now a suburb of Surabaya, part of Gerbangkertosusila Metropolitan Area, official metropolitan region by Government.
+On 1 November 1974, the Central Government issued PP No. 38 of 1974.
+All government activities began to be gradually transferred to Gresik and the name was changed to Gresik Regency with a center of activity in Gresik town.
+Also in 1974 the Indonesian government made Gresik, now a suburb of Surabaya, part of Gerbangkertosusila Metropolitan Area, the official metropolitan region by the Government.

 21st-century Gresik

-The city has a reputation for its many coffee shops, called warkop (from warung kopi).
+The town of Gresik has a reputation for its many coffee shops, called warkop (from warung kopi).
 In 2002, Petrokimia Putra (owned by PT Petrokimia Gresik), a soccer club from Gresik, has one national league title.